1984 NBA Finals: Game 4

 In Game 4, the Lakers had a five-point game lead with less than a minute to play, but made several execution errors, including Magic Johnson's bad pass to Robert Parish late in the fourth quarter, and missing two crucial free throws in OT as the Celtics tied the game and then came away with a 129–125 victory in overtime.
 Johnson was called "Tragic Johnson" by Celtics fans due to the two crucial errors he committed in Game 4 (the Parish steal, followed by two botched free throws in OT).
 The Lakers took an early lead in overtime, but a controversial foul call on Kareem Abdul-Jabbar, with 16 seconds remaining in regulation, had been his 6th foul, and he was out of the game.
 The Laker momentum was stalled, and Larry Bird came up with a crucial jumper over Magic Johnson with 16 seconds remaining in overtime, then M.L.
 Carr stole James Worthy's inbounds pass followed by a dunk to seal the win.
 The game was also marked by Celtic forward Kevin McHale's clothesline take-down of Laker forward Kurt Rambis on a breakaway layup which triggered the physical aspect of the rivalry.
 Larry Bird would go after Kareem Abdul-Jabbar later on in the third quarter, and 1981 Finals MVP Cedric Maxwell further antagonized the Lakers by following a missed James Worthy free throw by crossing the lane with his hands around his own neck, symbolizing that Worthy was "choking" under pressure.
-Also, Bird pushed Michael Cooper to the baseline following the inbound play during the second quarter.
+Earlier in the game, Bird pushed Michael Cooper to the stands following the inbound play during the second quarter.

 Game 4 of the 1984 Finals marked the last Finals game to go into overtime until Game 2 of the 1990 NBA Finals.

 Game 5

 In Game 5, the Celtics took a 3–2 series lead with a 121–103 victory, as Larry Bird scored 34 points and grabbed 17 rebounds.
 The game was known as the "Heat Game", as it was played under 97 °F heat, and without any air conditioning, at Boston Garden.
 The Celtics did not warm up with their sweat pants on because of extreme heat, and an oxygen tank was provided to give air to an aging Kareem Abdul-Jabbar.
 Referee Hugh Evans became dehydrated and fainted at one point in the first half.
 He worked the first half, but was replaced by John Vanak for the second half.
 It was also the last time that a team with home court advantage in the NBA finals played Game 5 on its own floor until 2014.
-The next year, the NBA Finals switched to the 2-3-2 format with Game 5 going to the team without home-court advantage, which continued through 2013.
+The next year, the NBA Finals switched to the 2–3–2 format with Game 5 going to the team without home-court advantage, which continued through 2013.